camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

  * Exclude the JAX-RS subsystem and add the Jackson dependencies, with the version which is used by the Camunda Spin Plugin.
  * This solution is also shown in the [Jackson Annotation Example for WildFly](https://github.com/camunda/camunda-bpm-examples/blob/master/wildfly/jackson-annotations) in the Camunda example repository.

-See the [Forum Post](https://forum.camunda.org/t/camunda-json-marshalling-and-jsonignore/271/19) for another approaches and information.
+See this [Forum Post](https://forum.camunda.org/t/camunda-json-marshalling-and-jsonignore/271/19) for other approaches and information.

 ## Groovy Scripting